peerdraft/obsidian-plugin/README.md

 ### Work on a document together

 * Open the document you want to work on together.
-* Run the command `Start shared session`.
+* Run the command `Start working together on this document`.
 A secret link will be copied to your clipboard automatically.
 * Send this link to your collaborators and start working together.

 ### Close a session

 The session will be closed automatically, when you close the document in Obsidian.
 You can also:

-* Run the command `Stop shared session` or
+* Run the command `Start working together on this document` OR
 * Click on the `Sharing [filename]` entry in the statusbar and select `stop shared session`.

 ### Join a session

-When you received a link to a Peerdraft session from someone else, you can also use the `join shared session` command.
-After you entered the URL, a new file will be created and you will join the session.
+When you received a link to a Peerdraft session from someone else, you can also use the `Join session and add document from someone else` command.
+After you entered the URL, a new file will be created and you can start working together.